aws-neuron/aws-neuron-sdk/neuron-intro/maintenance-policy.rst

 - **End-of-Support (Phase 4)**

   When a Dependency Software version reaches end-of support, it will no longer receive updates or releases.
-Previously published releases will continue to be available via Conda or Pip packages.
+Previously published releases will continue to be available via Conda ( up to :ref:`Neuron 1.13.0 <eol-conda-packages>` ) or Pip packages.
 Use of an SDK which has reached end-of-support is done at the user’s discretion.
 We recommend users to upgrade to the new major version.

   When a Dependency Software version reaches end-of support, it will no longer receive critical bugfixes and security patches.
-Previously published Dependency Software versions will continue to be available via Neuron SDK Conda or Pip packages.
+Previously published Dependency Software versions will continue to be available via Neuron SDK Conda ( up to :ref:`Neuron 1.13.0 <eol-conda-packages>` ) or Pip packages.

   Use of a Dependency Software version which has reached end-of-support is done at the user’s discretion.
 We recommend users to upgrade to the latest Neuron SDK version that include the latest Dependency Software versions.